<em>Lysimachia</em>: planting, care and propagation

 A word from our expert

-When talking about Lysimachia, people think of these star-shaped yellow flowers borne on tall, upright stems.
+When people think of Lysimachia, they picture those yellow star-shaped flowers borne on tall upright stems.
 These are ideal for brightening the back of a border thanks to their abundant, luminous yellow flowers.
 But Lysimachia are much more varied than commonly thought.
-There are Lysimachia with a ground-covering habit while others bear white or purple flowers in spikes.
-Colours of their foliage are also varied, such as the silvery foliage of Lysimachia ephemerum or the autumn-coloured foliage of Lysimachia barystachys.
-Thus, every garden style can find a Lysimachia to suit.
-It is important to plant them in fresh to even wet soil year-round as they do not tolerate drought.
+There are Lysimachia with a tapetum-forming habit while others bear flowers in white or purple spikes.
+Foliage colours are also varied, such as the silvery foliage of the Lysimachia ephemerum or the autumn-coloured foliage of Lysimachia barystachys.
+Thus, every garden style can find suitable Lysimachia.
+Important to plant on fresh to even moist soil all year round as they do not tolerate drought.

-Vigorous and easy to grow, growing Lysimachia is accessible even to beginners.
-One precaution: choose your species carefully, as some can be invasive.
+Vigorous and easy to grow, cultivation of Lysimachia is accessible even to beginners.
+One precaution: choose species carefully as some can be invasive.
 We’re here to help!

 Description and botany